- THE TOP 10 WRITING TIPS OF ALL TIME

 Award-winning literary writers who have provided a fresh perspective on the human condition, and/or get half page ads in the NYT Review of Books, and/or get reviewed by Maslin, Yardley, or Kakutani.

-Members: Phillip Roth, Tom Wolfe, Richard Ford, Toni Morrison, Alice Walker, Ann Tyler, E.L.
+Members: Phillip Roth, Richard Ford, Toni Morrison, Alice Walker, Ann Tyler, E.L.
 Doctorow, Michael Chabon, Jonathan Franzen, etc. Posthumous members: Normal Mailer, Gore Vidal, Truman Capote, etc.

 Comments: These writers’ Pulitzers defer honor on their house, making it seem more interested in masterpieces than mammon.
 Some conglomerates still advance a platinum club member seven-figures and take a bath.
 So most Prestiges don’t have to sell plasma or, worse, teach.
 They have the luxury of keeping their public epiphanies down to an MFA worship service, or a Meet-and-Greet-the-Almighty conference mixer.

 Those who have not been serial remaindered and sent to the Gulag.
 Each of their titles has sold at least 10,000 copies, and maybe a few thousand per year afterwards.

 Members: Anybody who still appears on his or her publisher’s webpage roster, or who still has the audacity to identify him/herself at a cocktail party as an author.

 Comments: With luck, suck, or pluck, ML’s teach.
 If they can’t land an adult ed night class, they can work at a county fair published-author petting zoo.
 Meantime, they can apply for grants or Section 8 housing.